mikestangdevs/Quiz-App/README.md

 # Quiz-App

-written in html, css, and js
+First coding project that wasn't hello world or making a C# menu list in the terminal.

-it was developed all on a local server and fetches highscores and questions from local storage / JSON file
+fetches highscores from local storage and questions from a trivia website.

 Steps in creating from Udemy Course